maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - **auxiliary value**: the first value to make it to a node's `bin_values` or true if a same `GossipEvent` carried both values `true` and `false` for a same binary variable
 - **valid auxiliary value**: an auxiliary value emitted by any node that is also part of the `bin_values` of the node assessing its validity
 - **decided value**: a binary value which has reached Binary Byzantine consensus from a node's point of view
-- **`responsiveness_threshold`**: a number chosen so that in the time it takes for a honest node to create `responsiveness_threshold` `GossipEvent`s of type `GossipCause::Response` after a given instant `T_0`, this node is likely to have been informed of any `GossipEvent` sent by a honest node at, or before `T_0`.
+- **`responsiveness_threshold`**: a number chosen so that in the time it takes for an honest node to create `responsiveness_threshold` `GossipEvent`s of type `GossipCause::Response` after a given instant `T_0`, this node is likely to have been informed of any `GossipEvent` sent by an honest node at, or before `T_0`.
 Provisionally, `log2(N)`.
 Exact value will depend on testing results
 - **order consensus**: method to determine a total order for `Block`s from a gossip graph
-- **N**: number of valid voters of a section
-- **t**: number of faulty (malicious, dead or otherwise misbehaving) nodes in a section

 ## Assumptions and deductions

 1. Less than one third of the voting members in a section are faulty or dishonest.
-Subsequently, we use "faulty" to mean: either faulty or dishonests.
-We call t the number of faulty processes, which always satisfies t < N/3
+Subsequently, we use "faulty" to mean: either faulty or dishonest.
+We call `t` the number of faulty processes, which always satisfies `t < N/3`
 1. Any `GossipEvent` that has been seen by at least one correct node will eventually be seen by every other node with probability one due to the properties of the gossip protocol
 1. From the previous statement, we deduce that every correct node will be able to build the exact same gossip graph as each other eventually